 Students examine the social and cultural forces that affect schools, and the teacher’s role in supporting and advancing equity and aspects of diversity in a democratic society.

 Offered: Summer.

+FNED 101 – Introduction to Teaching and Learning (2)

+Students construct a map for their journey of developing a professional educator identity.
+Students explore essential questions of social justice education through academic and field experiences.

+Offered: Fall, Spring, Summer

-FNED 346 - Schooling in a Democratic Society (4)
+FNED 246 - Schooling for Social Justice (4)

-The social and cultural forces that affect schools are examined.
-Fifteen hours of field-based experience is required.
+Students critically examine the purposes of schooling as a tool of oppression or liberation and the sociocultural forces that affect learning.
+Eighteen hours of clinical practice are required.

-Prerequisite: 12 credit hours of course work and a minimum grade of B in FYW 100, or consent of department chair.
+Prerequisite: 12 credit hours of course work, a minimum grade of B in FYW, a minimum grade of B- in FNED 101 (or YDEV Major), or consent of department chair.

 Offered: Fall, Spring, Summer.